stvnbrwn/AS400/README.md

 	you can create a simple txt file which contains all table name with library name for migration.
 ![image](https://user-images.githubusercontent.com/75680603/126998148-ad7f934e-a65d-4f3a-8763-e26c7308a02f.png)

-	so here NIK is library name and after dot "." we have table name. we can any number of input tables in input file.
+	so here NIK is library name and after dot "." we have table name, we can have any number of input tables in input file.

 ## How to use Console Module
-	for console module we can use "CONSOLE - Cheat Sheet" from "Command sheet.xlsx" which available in Release Documents Folder. which will create cmd command for you.
+	for console module we can use "CONSOLE - Cheat Sheet" from "Command sheet.xlsx" which is available in Release Documents Folder, it will create cmd command for you.

 	Here we are explained how to use that sheet.